Business

 “The Economist has taken the view that advertising is nice, and we’ll certainly take money where we can get it, but we’re pretty much expecting it to go away.“

-Instead of waiting patiently for online advertising to become a viable earning model, The Economist is concentrating on pushing thought leadership to brands, selling sponsorship of conferences, creating white papers and launching Espresso, daily news digest delivered via email or a dedicated app which can be downloaded for just $3.
+Instead of waiting patiently for online advertising to become a viable earning model, The Economist is concentrating on pushing thought leadership to brands, selling sponsorship of conferences, creating white papers and launching Espresso, a daily news digest delivered via email or a dedicated app which can be downloaded for just $3.
 The New Yorker also earns through a range of subscription packages but has also significantly increased its digital presence using a smart distribution strategy that focuses on social networks and mobile platforms and includes an ever-growing catalogue of apps, blogs and exclusive video content.

 Clickbait